 Glute Band Marches

-Don’t say I didn’t warn you before trying these….band glute marches will absolutely light your butt on fire.
+Don’t say I didn’t warn you before trying these….band glute marches will light your butt on fire.
 Try to stay as upright as possible and grab a med ball to hold during the marches if you want to kick it up a notch.

 Nordic curls should be a staple in the programs of most athletes since numerous studies have shown it to lower the incidence of hamstring strains.
-It also happens to be an absolutely killer hamstring strength exercise.
+It also happens to be an killer hamstring strength exercise.